HALCYON - The Science of Silence.

 While delving into the subject of silence, this writing shall attempt an oxymoron, to talk about it.

 We could once hear the grass grow!
 Needles from pine trees would fall on dry leaves to make a sound as loud as thunder, in clear of the forest.
-Yet, insects did not hear this event because for them, it didn’t really make a sound.
-The human body however, was an instrument of the soul, where listening was not limited to the auditory perception.
+Yet, insects did not hear this event because, for them, it didn’t really make a sound.
+The human body, however, was an instrument of the soul, where listening was not limited to the auditory perception.
 A combination of sight, taste, touch and olfaction would concentrate at the pre-frontal cortex to complete a circuit that chimed with the soul-clock and let us eavesdrop on the enchanting secret that nature hides so well.
-Imagery was just functionary, the visual maya did not trick the sapient mind that was adept at defeating Mara and transcending the endless chain of life.
-Sound was supreme and silence pristine, punctuated by nature in a way, that birds sing the morning chorus, praising the sun and reciting tales of an epoch gone by.
+The imagery was just functionary, the visual maya did not trick the sapient mind that was adept at defeating Mara and transcending the endless chain of life.
+The sound was supreme and silence pristine, punctuated by nature in a way, that birds sing the morning chorus, praising the sun and reciting tales of an epoch gone by.

 Silence is rooted in deep thought.
 Further, beyond the mirage of thoughts, there it lies, “bhramhr” the cosmic sound emulated as Aum by Humans.
 The idiom of silence is a hyper-syllable, uniting all vowels, a vibrating hum encrypted within the soul, floating in nothingness, mocking the transient time, reflecting the true nature of nature.
 Mused to be the sound of a conch, many who had experienced this sound, were called “brahman” or the awakened one, who praxised “Arya Maun” or “Absolute Silence” making no communication by means of speech, writings or even gestures.
 Thought was a relay and not a race.
 In such silence resided the soul that was weightless.